bryik/aframe-cardboard-camera/README.md

-**Deprecated** The examples in this repo may still be useful, but if you're just interested in viewing a Cardboard Camera photo then check out [stereo-panorama-viewer](https://github.com/bryik/stereo-panorama-viewer).
+**Deprecated**.
+The examples in this repo may still be useful, but if you're just interested in viewing a Cardboard Camera photo then check out [stereo-panorama-viewer](https://github.com/bryik/stereo-panorama-viewer).
 All you need to do is [convert](https://storage.googleapis.com/cardboard-camera-converter/index.html) your Cardboard Camera photo and then drag-and-drop into the viewer.

 <hr>